 If you are already employed in the education sector, this course will improve your chances of promotion and if you are not, it will provide the ideal platform to launch a career in teaching.

 The full cost of this course is £625.
 However, discounts may be available if you have multiple staff members that could benefit from training.

-Students must be 19 years of age to undertake this programme.
-It is desirable that students have a GCSE grade C or above in Maths and English or an equivalent qualification.
+Students must be 19+ to undertake this programme.
+It is desirable that students have a GCSE grade 4 or C or above in Maths and English, or an equivalent qualification.

-Professional Graduate Certificate in Education (Lifelong Learning) and Certificate in Education
+Certificate in Education, Professional Graduate Certificate in Education and Postgraduate Certificate in Education

 Rebecca started her career in teaching and learning as an NVQ assessor, supporting adult students to achieve qualifications in English, maths and ICT.
 Although she enjoyed assessing, it was the small teaching aspect of the job that Rebecca got the most fulfilment from so she moved into a role that enabled her to do this full-time.
 For the last three years she has worked as a functional skills tutor for a local charity and says that completing her course at Bishop Burton College has helped widen her role by giving her the knowledge she needed to develop her courses.